mtulio/flask-complex-sample/README.md

 ```

-* Simple status - only counters and sys info
+3. You can check the status( only counters and sys info) by running the `http` command on this link `http://localhost:5000/status`

 ```bash
 $ http http://localhost:5000/status